15 Ancient Ruins That Challenge What We Know About Science

 Dating back to around 9600 BCE, Göbekli Tepe predates Stonehenge by thousands of years and rewrites our understanding of early human society.
 This archaeological marvel features massive T-shaped stone pillars arranged in circles, carved with intricate animal motifs.
 What puzzles researchers is how a society of hunter-gatherers constructed such a complex site without agriculture or metal tools.

 Some experts believe it may have served as a ceremonial or religious center, possibly making it the world’s first temple.
 Its sophistication suggests advanced social organization and knowledge.
 Excavations continue to uncover new findings, deepening the mystery.
+Ancient ruins research continues to explore its many unanswered questions.
 Read more from Smithsonian Magazine.

 2. Puma Punku – Bolivia